Hard Drivin': Gameplay

-Players drive a sports car in a first-person perspective, navigating one to two laps around a stunt track for their best time while avoiding hazards such as vehicles and obstacles.
-If scoring in the top 10 during certain modes, the player races against the computer-controlled Phantom Photon car.
-A manual transmission mode includes a clutch pedal and the possibility of stalling the car, along with a vibrating haptic vibrating steering wheel.
+The player drives a sports car in a first-person perspective, navigating one to two laps around a stunt track for their best time while avoiding hazards such as vehicles and obstacles.
+If the player scores in the top 10 during certain modes, they race alongside the computer-controlled Phantom Photon car.
+A manual transmission mode includes a clutch pedal and the possibility of stalling the car, along with a haptic vibrating steering wheel.
+The track is a closed race track that splits into two conjoined circuits: a "speed" track, and a "stunt" track, the latter of which features a vertical loop and an open drawbridge.
+The track also features traffic vehicles driving at regular speed that will crash the player's car upon collision.

 The player's driving progress is tracked by invisible waypoints, denoted by flags on the course map when the game ends due to time running out.
-Passing the waypoint half-way through the track grants the player extra time.
+Passing the waypoint halfway through the track grants the player extra time.

 After crashing (either into another vehicle or missing an airborne landing), a ten second instant replay shows a wide aerial view of the player's movement and surrounding vehicles leading up to the crash.
-Following the replay, the player's car is placed back on the track at the last waypoint passed, which may be a significant distance from the point of collision.
-If the player's car goes off-road, a ten second countdown begins to return to the track, or else they will be stopped and returned, at a standstill, to the previous waypoint.
+Following the replay, the player's car is placed back on the track at the last reached waypoint, which may be a significant distance from where the collision occurred.
+If the player's car goes off-road, a ten second countdown begins to return to the track.
+Failure to return in time results in being transported to the previous waypoint.

 Development

 Development of the 3D computer graphics arcade hardware that was eventually used for Hard Drivin began in the mid-1980s, several years before the game was released.
 At the time, Atari Games was owned by Namco, and the two companies began working on a 3D arcade system.
 After Atari and Namco separated, each company developed its own arcade system in the late 1980s, based on the same prototype.
 Atari used an earlier version of the hardware for Hard Drivin, and Namco developed a more advanced version of the hardware called the Namco System 21, used for Winning Run (1988).

 The development of Hard Drivin began in 1988.
-Atari originally intended a 1988 release, but according to one of Atari's engineers and designers, it was delayed due to the dispute from its vice president claiming that no one would buy an arcade cabinet for after The Last Starfighter arcade game was canceled for that reason a few years earlier.
+Atari originally intended a 1988 release, but according to one of Atari's engineers and designers, it was delayed due to the dispute from its vice president claiming nobody would buy an arcade cabinet for after The Last Starfighter arcade game was canceled for that reason a few years earlier.
 Weeks of research concluded that this price was acceptable.

 In addition to the 68010 main CPU, Hard Drivin uses two TMS34010 32-bit graphics-oriented processors and a digital signal processor.